duckuments/taskTraker/README.md

 # Task Tracker

-A simple web-based task tracker built as an adaptation of the [roadmap.sh Task Tracker CLI challenge](https://roadmap.sh/projects/task-tracker-js).
+A simple web-based task tracker built as an adaptation of the [roadmap.sh Task Trackerchallenge](https://roadmap.sh/projects/task-tracker-js).

+level : `intermediate`

 ## Features